 Many road users don’t realize the significance of mass and size when it comes to traffic safety.
 A tailgating crash between two passenger vehicles may result in a fender bender.
 However, a similar crash between a passenger vehicle and a large truck or bus may have greater consequences.

-Large blind spots, long stopping distances and limited maneuverability affect how truck and bus drivers operate – and all road users should be aware of these safety challenge to help keep everyone on our roads safe.
+Size differences greatly affect how truck and bus drivers operate – and all road users should be aware of their unique safety challenges to help keep everyone on our roads safe.

 A Massive Size Difference